 Nozzles

-At iMist our water mist nozzles are discreetly designed to blend in with your ceiling fittings and can be produced in any RAL colour to suit your needs.
+Both water mist and sprinkler systems use fixed nozzle heads, accurately and efficiently positioned within the property to ensure full protection. iMist water mist nozzles are discreetly designed to blend in with ceiling fittings and can be produced in any RAL colour to suit your needs.

-iMist use their own custom hydraulic hoses which offers the possibility to retrofit fire suppression systems into properties, due to the flexibility of the hose.
+Both water mist and sprinkler systems use fixed pipework. iMist uses custom hydraulic hoses, which make it possible to retrofit fire suppression systems into properties thanks to the flexibility of the hose.

-Check out iMist’s System Design Here
+Check out iMist’s system design here

-Accreditations and Certification of fire-fighting agents
+Accreditations and certification of firefighting agents

-Water Mist Fire Suppression Systems – BS 8458:2015
+Water mist fire suppression systems – BS 8458:2015

-Fire Sprinkler Systems – BS 9251:2021
+Fire sprinkler systems – BS 9251:2021

 Why choose iMist for my fire suppression system?